What is a tracker mortgage?

 • If the Bank of England interest rates drop so will your repayments – notwithstanding collar rates

-• If interest rates increase and you want to switch to a fixed-term mortgage, some providers may let you
+• If interest rates increase and you want to switch to a fixed-term mortgage, some providers may let you switch without charging you a fee

 Disadvantages of getting a tracker mortgage: